Tokyo itinerary 2 days - what to do

 what to see in Tokyo in 2 days - Meiji Shrine

-5. Day Two In Tokyo – Tokyo Skytree
+Day 5: Tokyo Skytree

 After own serene morning at Meiji Shrine and Yoyogi Park we zipped over to catch the sunset from Tokyo Skytree.